Dataprove/Dataprovetool/README.md

 DataProVe may be useful for education purposes as well, especially, where the subject is about personal data protection or privacy.

-The research on DataProVe is led by Dr. Vinh Thong Ta (at Edge Hill University, UK, tav at edgehill dot ac dot uk).
+The research on DataProVe is led by Dr. Vinh Thong Ta (at Edge Hill University, UK, contact: tav at edgehill dot ac dot uk).

 The verification engine of DataProVe is based on logic ("guided" resolution based proofs), combining both the so-called backward and forward search strategies.